WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 "PrivacyLevelStrong": 50
 ```

-Remember that you pay a fee proportional to the Anonymity Set.
+Remember that you pay a fee proportional to the anonymity set gained.

 @[youtube](gWo2RAkIVrE)
 :::